Emily Larson: Political career

 Larson finished first in the 2011 election for an at-large city council position, and was elected president of the Duluth City Council.
 She served for one term until she was elected mayor of the city.

 Mayor of Duluth

-In November 2015 Larson won election as the first female mayor of Duluth, with almost 72% of the total votes.
-She was inaugurated on January 4, 2016, at a ceremony held at the Duluth Entertainment Convention Center.
+In November 2015, Larson won election as the first female mayor of Duluth, with almost 72% of the total votes.
+She succeeded popular mayor Don Ness, who in his second term held a nearly 90% approval rating.
+Larson was inaugurated on January 4, 2016, during a ceremony at the Duluth Entertainment Convention Center (DECC).

+In 2018, Larson advocated for a new city flag, claiming it would make a strong brand for the city and represent the "city to its people and its people to the world at large."
+The Flag of Duluth was approved by the city council in 2019.

-She was again reelected in 2019, this time with about 64% of the total votes.
+She was again reelected in November 2019, this time with about 64% of the total votes.
+She led the city during the COVID-19 Pandemic and concurrent lockdowns, business restrictions and closures, workplace hazard controls, mask mandates, quarantines, and testing systems that all occurred on the local level.

+In December 2022, Larson announced her reelection bid, making her the first Duluth mayor to run for a third term since Gary Doty in 1999.

+During the November 7th, 2023 elections Larson lost her re-election bid 60-40 percent to Roger Reinert.

 Personal life

 She is married to Doug Zaun, co-owner of Duluth-based design firm Wagner Zaun Architecture, and together they have two sons.

 Larson is an active trail runner and fitness enthusiast.